As a personal trainer, I've seen most athletes and bodybuilders use isolation exercises with free weights for upper body strength.

 If you’re still struggling with balance, get into the handstand position with your feet against a wall.

-Let’s round out the workout routine with an exercise that will strengthen your core.
+Let’s round out the workout routine with an exercise that will strengthen your core, like the cherry on top of a well-baked cake.

 Regular plank is a very effective upper body calisthenics workout that helps strengthen the core muscles, and I generally favor the elbow plank.